What happens when you ask 200 women for sex on Tinder?

 The second guy would be The Nice Guy.
 He would swap the electric guitar for a cute ukulele.
 On top of that, he:

 - Plays cheerfully with his cat.

 - Rides a bike.

 This Tinder experiment wouldn’t be complete without giving each character a fitting bio.

 Let’s have a look at both bio’s and the photos.

-It’s not super easy to create a douche bag and gentleman profile.
+It’s not easy to create a profile for a douchebag and a gentleman.

 What are the differences between all these labels?